By Tetsushi Kajimoto and Stanley White

 Abe, riding a wave of popularity with economic policies that have begun to stir the world's third-biggest economy out of years of lethargy, said the government will raise the national sales tax to 8 percent in April from 5 percent.

-But at the same time he will soften the blow to the nascent recovery.
-As the tax increase is set to raise an additional 8 trillion yen ($81.42 billion) a year, Abe will also announce an economic stimulus package worth 5 trillion yen or more, according to a final draft seen by Reuters.
+But at the same time he softened the blow to the nascent recovery.
+As the tax increase is set to raise an additional 8 trillion yen a year, Abe also announced an economic stimulus package worth 5 trillion yen.

-The tax increase marks the first serious effort since 1997 to rein in Japan's public debt, which recently blew past 1,000 trillion yen ($10.18 trillion).
+The tax increase marks the first serious effort since 1997 to rein in Japan's public debt, which recently blew past 1,000 trillion yen.
 At more than twice the size of the economy, this is the heaviest debt load in the industrial world.
+The country also runs a huge annual budget deficit of 10 percent of GDP.

-Yet, successive governments have done little to rein in spending and Abe is watering down the impact of the tax hike, so some critics doubt Tuesday's move will be enough to get Japan on track to achieve its goal of halving the budget deficit - excluding debt service and income from debt sales - by the fiscal year to March 2016 and balance it five years later.
+Yet, successive governments have done little to rein in spending.
+As Abe is watering down the impact of the tax hike and has yet to address an explosion of social-welfare spending, critics doubt Tuesday's move will be enough to get Japan on track to achieve its goal of halving the budget deficit - excluding debt service and income from debt sales - by the fiscal year to March 2016 and balance it five years later.

 "Even if Abe's policies go well, we still will not eliminate the primary budget deficit," said senior Standard & Poor's official Takahira Ogawa.